umgbhalla/starred/README.md

 ## JavaScript

+- [mTvare6/htBrowser](https://github.com/mTvare6/htBrowser) - A hotkey browser made for developers to have easy doc access on any screen
 - [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 100+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 - [wooosh/themewiki](https://github.com/wooosh/themewiki) -
 - [muhammed/vue-interactive-paycard](https://github.com/muhammed/vue-interactive-paycard) - Credit card form with smooth and sweet micro-interactions